 Effect Size of a QTL:

 QTLs can be ranked by the amount of variance that they explain--their so-called "effect size"--when they are included in a statistical model.
 The concept of a genetic model may seem odd to some users of GeneNetwork.
 A model is just an explicit hypothesis of how QTLs and other factors cause variation in a trait.
 QTL mapping involves comparisons of the explanatory power of different models.
-Effect size can be measured in different units including the percentage of variance that is explained by adding the QTL into the model, by the mean shift in Z score, or by the additive effect size expressed in the original measurement scale.
-Because effects of single QTLs are often dependent on genetic background (i.e., other QTLs) and environmental conditions, a QTL's functional or molecular importance can not be predicted by the size of its effect on the trait in one environment or at one stage of development.
-Estimates of the effect size of QTLs are usually both noisy and upwardly biased (overestimated), and both of these problems are particulary acute when sample sizes are small (<500 cases or strains).
-[Williams RW, Dec 23, 2004]
+Effect sizes can be measured in different units including (1) the percentage of total or genetic variance that is explained by adding the QTL into the model, (2) the mean shift in Z score, or (3) the additive effect size expressed in the original measurement scale.
+Effects of single QTLs are often dependent on genetic background (i.e., other QTLs and their interactions) and on the numbers and types of cases used in a study.
+For example, the variance explained is influenced strongly by whether the sample are from a family cohort, a case-control cohort, a group of fully inbred strains such as recombinant inbred lines, an outcross or backcross population.

 eQTL, cis eQTL, trans eQTL